kamioftea/advent-of-code-2017/src/main/tut/Day23.md

 For part two I initially tried running the code with the debug flag set `countMults(program, Map('a' -> 1))`, but this was obviously not going to complete anytime soon.
-I put in a few debug `printlns` to try and get a handle on what was going on and ended up annotating and optimising the program in place
+I put in a few debug `println`s to try and get a handle on what was going on and ended up annotating and optimising the program in place

 The first section is just initialisation, and is how the debug flag actually